kea-dpd/.github/profile/README.md

 ```

 #### Intro
 Students come from all over the world to participate in this elective.
 Many of you are in Copenhagen for the fist time.
-During the intro the class is _storming._ We will familiarize you to topics like _kanban project planning_, _ideration_, _team-canvas_, _Software as a Service charactaristics_, _Design Thinking_ The last week of the intro period will be a full week of workshops on various No-code and Low-code tools which you will later exploit to develop your products.
+During the intro the class is _storming._ We will familiarize you to topics like Team canvas_, Design Sprint, Lean Startupkanban project planning_, _ideration_, _team-canvas_, _Design Sprint The last week of the intro period will be a full week of workshops on various No-code and Low-code tools which you will later exploit to develop your products.

-#### The Startup Way
+#### Google Design Sprint
-Taking off-set in the lean startup approach; _The Startup Way_ the teams will get started on pretotypes, Minimum Viable Prodcuts (MVP), combined with ideration and design thinking loops.
-Training for very (extremely) short loops of validated data-driven learning loops with focus on creating end-user segmentation and market-fit value.
+; _Google Design Sprint_ the teams will get started on protoyping a digital product for a external client.
+Training for very (extremely) short loops of learning with focus on creating end-user segmentation and market-fit value.

+#### Deep Dive
+Intentions are fine, but nothing beats getting out of the building, challenge yourself and facing real life.
+It's time for you to dive deep and create your individual learning goals and develop the skills you need.
+Furthermore this week encourage you to encounter the real world.

 #### Autumn Holiday
 All of week 42 the school officially has vacation.
-But the Schoole is open, and your team will organize yourself as you want.
+But the School is open, and your team will organize yourself as you want.
 But be sure to take it easy.

-#### GOOB: _"Get out of the building"_
-Intentions are fine, but nothing beats getting out of the building and facing real life.
-It's time for you ideas, pretotypes, mockups and MVPs to entounter the real world.

-> _"No plan survives first contact with the enemy"_

-Quote: Helmuth von Molthe

-You'll encounter real-live and make necessary adjustments, preparing for.

-#### Onboarding of real-life end-users
-At this time you may already have had test or beta users on your prodcut but now it's time to initiate an actual onboardin campaign retting ready to take actual measures and elicit data.

-#### Features & Data on user behaviour
-During two intense weeks you'll enter into more validated learning loops, exploiting all the data you can elicit to measure on end-user behaviour and adjust your product to an even better market-fit.
+Make sure to take some time off to enjoy autumn in Copenhagen.

+#### The Startup way
+Taking off-set in the lean startup approach.
+During this theme you will be launching a new enterprise—whether it’s a tech start-up, a small business, or an initiative within a large corporation this is what you are going to do with your team.
+The Lean Startup is a new approach being adopted across the globe, changing the way companies are built and new products are launched.

+#### Scrum / Agile IT
+Learn how to kick-start, execute, and deliver your agile projects.
+Combining cutting-edge tools with classic agile practices, you will learn everything you need to deliver something of value every week and make rolling your software into production.

 #### Prepare for examn
 Foot off the speeder.
 It's time to wrap up your learnings and prepare yourself for the examn.
 You may still have (some) time on the side to continue validated learning loops on your product though.

 #### Examn
-We will be running an intense semester - allowing us to finish the examn and officialy end the term before X-mas so all international students can return home for the holidays.
+We will be running an intense semester - and now it is time to demonstrate how your progressed and learned during the semester.

 </details>